ekaynak94/project-05-qoutesondev/README.md

 # Quotes on Dev Starter

-A WordPress theme for the Quotes on Dev project, forked from Underscores.
+A WordPress theme for the Quotes on Dev project

 ## Screenshots